DataDog/terraform-provider-datadog/website/docs/r/logs_index_order.html.markdown

 ## Import

-The current datadog terraform provider version does not support the creation and deletion of index order.
+The current Datadog Terraform provider version does not support the creation and deletion of index orders.
-Do `terraform import <datadog_logs_index_order.name> <name>` to import index order to terraform.
+Do `terraform import <datadog_logs_index_order.name> <name>` to import index order to Terraform.
 There must be at most one `datadog_logs_index_order` resource.